vertica/client-application-examples/JDBC/README.md

 # Pre-requisites

 - Maven (tested with version 3.8.4)
 - Java (tested with version 6)

-This application has been tested on both MacOS and Linux.
+This application has been tested on MacOS, Linux, and Windows.

 # Running the JDBC sample app